-The Company's management believes that the above management plans are sufficient to provide the Company the ability to continue as a going concern.
+The Company's management believes that such financial support and management plan are sufficient to provide the Company the ability to continue as a going concern.
 Accordingly, the financial statements have been prepared on a going concern basis.

 (2) Business of Forum Pacific, Inc.